baleeds/trusted/README.md

 `key: string`

 Key to be used for storing value in localStorage.
+Key will be prefixed with the provided namespace.
 Keys are automatically registered when the accessor is provisioned, meaning they can't be used more than once, unless otherwise specified.

 `defaultValue?: T`